dipberageo/Carbon-stock-prediction/README.md

 # Carbon-stock-prediction
-This code is related to carbon stock prediction in different carbon pools using machine learning models
+This code is related to carbon stock prediction in different carbon pools using machine-learning models